Eronmmer/erons.codes/content/posts/2020-04-03--eslint-and-prettier-setup-for-react.md

 }
 ```

 **How it works:** If you fail to follow any of these rules while coding, Eslint will add some yellow or red squiggles to your code, indicating that something's not right.
-When you save the file, Prettier does the formatting and you'll notice that those squiggles are no longer there.
+You can then go ahead to fix them.
+When you save the file, Prettier formats your code and you'll notice that some of those squiggles are no longer there.

 ## Install dependencies